 The MMW radar enables the bomb to quickly detect and track stationary or moving targets under all-weather conditions.
 The IIR sensor offers enhanced discrimination and classification of targets, while the laser sensor provides the maximum operational flexibility of the weapon

 The global positioning system / inertial measurement unit (GPS/IMU) navigation device uses anti-jam GPS, which provides accurate positioning and high precision.

 Rockwell Collins’ three-node, two-way networked data link provides in-flight target updates, in-flight retargeting, weapon status messages, and weapon abort.

 The multi-effects warhead, developed by General Dynamics-Ordnance and Tactical Systems, offers lethality with minimum collateral damage against a variety of targets, including armoured vehicles.
 The bomb also features a smart fuse.

-The guided weapon can engage multiple targets from more than 40nm away.
+The guided weapon can engage multiple mobile targets from more than 72.42km away.
 It also has close-in and immediate target engagement capabilities.